An American pastor detained in China for nearly 20 years has been released

 “We welcome David Lin’s release from prison in the People’s Republic of China.
 He has returned to the United States and now gets to see his family for the first time in nearly 20 years,” the State Department said.

-The administration has been working on Lin’s case and the others for years and have raised them at every meeting with senior Chinese officials, including Blinken’s recent meeting with Chinese Foreign Minister Wang Yi in Laos.

-Lin frequently traveled to China in the 1990s to spread the gospel, according to China Aid, an U.S.-based advocacy group founded by Fu for persecuted activists in China.
-The group said Lin sought a license from the Chinese government to carry out Christian ministry.
-It’s unlikely he was granted permission, and he was detained in 2006 when assisting a house church, China Aid said.
+Lin frequently traveled to China in the 1990s to spread the gospel, according to China Aid, which says Lin sought a license from the Chinese government to carry out Christian ministry.
+It’s unlikely he was granted permission, and he was detained in 2006 when assisting a church not authorized by Chinese officials, the group said.

 Lin was formally arrested in 2009 on suspicion of contract fraud and, after a court review, was sentenced to life in prison, China Aid said.

-The charge is frequently used against leaders in the house church movement, which operates outside state-sponsored faith groups, and is a crime that Lin denied, according to the Dui Hua Foundation, a humanitarian group that advocates for prisoners in China.
-The commission on religious freedom says “those who participate in and lead house churches often face intimidation, harassment, arrest and harsh sentences.”
+The charge is frequently used against leaders of churches that operate outside state-sponsored faith groups, and it is a crime that Lin denied, according to the Dui Hua Foundation, a humanitarian group that advocates for prisoners in China.
+The commission on religious freedom says those leading and taking part in churches not sanctioned by the Chinese government “often face intimidation, harassment, arrest and harsh sentences.”

 In China, all Christian churches must pledge loyalty to the ruling Communist Party and register with the government.
-Any unregistered church is considered an underground church, and its activities are considered unlawful in China.
+Any unregistered congregation is considered an underground church whose activities are illegal in China.
 Beijing has always cracked down on “unlawful preaching,” and efforts have only intensified in the past decade.

 Lin’s sentence had been reduced and he had been due for release in April 2030.
 The commission on religious freedom noted in 2019 that there were reports Lin was in declining health and faced possible threats to his safety in prison.